-In the last decade, board games have enjoyed a resurgence in popularity.
-This renewed relevance is due in part to a wave of new games that appeal to a generation that demands more engrossing and detailed recreations.
-The old classics of Monopoly, Scrabble, and Sorry! have given way to innovative modern classics like Pandemic, 7 Wonders, Agricola, and King of Tokyo.
+In the last decade, board games have enjoyed a resurgence in popularity, with the old classics of Monopoly, Scrabble, and Sorry! giving way to innovative modern classics like Pandemic, 7 Wonders, Agricola, and King of Tokyo.

 Many of these games are a good deal more complex than the games of yesterday, with detailed player figures, tokens, cards, boards, and more.
-Consequently, manufacturing costs are rising; it’s not unusual for games to retail north of $50 or even $100.
+Consequently, manufacturing costs are rising; it’s not unusual for board games to cost more than $50 or even $100.

 For those undertaking the challenging task of creating a new board game, it’s more necessary than ever to prevent competitors from potentially undercutting you by creating a stripped down, lower-cost derivative that emulates the creative elements of your game.
 While trademarks and copyrights can protect your game’s name, artwork, and marketing materials, how can you prevent someone from emulating the play style of your game?